top of page

 Mike Foster, Director of Marketing and Program Enhancement

 Mike is from Greensboro, NC and graduated from the University of South Carolina with a B.S. in Business Administration.
 His love for horses originated from watching Sunday western movies with his dad.
 It was not until later in life that Mike was able to pursue his desire.
 It only took one ride, and Mike was hooked and wanted to learn all he could.
 That was over 20 years ago.
 Mike’s passion took him into the sport of Reining where he competed and worked at different barns just filling his horsemanship skill bag.
 Always wanting more, he immersed himself in several of the horsemanship techniques with the desire to know more and do what was best for the horse.
-His gift of being able to teach and his desire to introduce as many people as possible to the spirit of the horse has led him out of corporate America and here to Horsepower.
+His gift of being able to teach and his desire to introduce as many people as possible to the spirit of the horse has led him out of corporate America and here to HORSEPOWER

 rita.jpg